-Sophie Benn is a second-year PhD student in musicology at CWRU.
-Her work focuses on relationships between music and the body in long nineteenth-century France.
-Research areas include Romantic ballet, social dance, notation, historical anatomy, and performance practice.
+Sophie Benn is a PhD candidate in musicology at Case Western Reserve University.
+Her work focuses on relationships between notation, music, and the body in late nineteenth-century and early modernist thought.
+Research areas include ballet, American social dance, body cultures, notation, historical anatomy, and performance practice.

 Sophie holds degrees in cello performance, pedagogy, and music history from Rice University and the Cleveland Institute of Music.